Blog Layout

 The Trouble with Jesus is he doesn’t speak from a legalistic mindset.

-He speaks with the mind of God.
+He speaks with the loving mind of God.

 “Should a man be allowed to divorce his wife?”

 It was an explosive question in the first century and still has its ramifications two millennia later.
 Under what grounds should divorce be taken?
 When both people find they are incompatible?
 When there is a relationship based on emotional, physical, sexual abuse?
 When values change to differing perspectives?
-What is the situation which should cause persons to throw in the towel and call it quits?
+What is the situation which should permit persons to throw in the towel and call it quits?

 Except…when Pharisees brought this question to Jesus, it wasn’t that they were looking for honest clarification on marriages gone bad.
-Behind it, and granted this wasn’t the only time this kind of thing happened, ultimately they were trying to trap him.
-If he disagreed with the ancient Mosaic law, they could make a big deal of it in trying to discredit him among his many followers.
+Behind it, and granted this wasn’t the only time this kind of thing happened, they were trying to trap him.
+If he disagreed with the ancient Mosaic law, they could make a big deal of it by trying to discredit him among his many followers.

 And to add more spark to the tinder, everyone knew it was this kind of thing that got John the Baptist beheaded.
-He was imprisoned and ultimately executed for criticizing Herodias for her divorce so she could marry Herod https://www.constancehastings.com/foundation-collapse Should Jesus likewise make a similar reference, they could slyly suggest to the Roman rulers Jesus should share the same fate.
+He was imprisoned and ultimately executed for criticizing Herodias for her divorce so she could marry Herod.
+Should Jesus likewise make a similar reference, they could slyly suggest to the Roman rulers Jesus should share the same fate.
 Slick were they.

 Instead, using the age-old tactic of debate, Jesus parries their attack with another question.
 “What did Moses the law-giver have to say about it?”
 Sounds fair enough; go back to the ancient laws on which all good Jews base their lives.
 That’s where these holy henchmen were headed anyway.